Standard of living in Israel: History

 In the 1970s, Israeli living standards were comparable with those of some Western European countries.
 However, the years following the Yom Kippur War saw stalled economic growth and increased inflation.
 Economic growth was on average 0.4% annually, and living standards saw minimal growth, and eventually became completely stagnant.
 This continued into the 1980s; the Israeli economy was in a dire situation following a financial crisis in 1983, and was saved by the 1985 economic stabilization plan which saw market-oriented reforms to Israel's economy, which had previously been heavily regulated.
 Despite these reforms, there was no immediate growth in quality of life; by 1989, living standards in Israel had not increased in more than a decade.

 In addition to the 1985 stabilization plan, mass Jewish immigration from the former Soviet Union in the 1990s brought many highly educated and skilled immigrants to Israel, and the Israeli government implemented effective macroeconomic policies.
 As a result, Israel experienced an economic boom, and living standards rose.
 In 2002, Israeli living standards began climbing rapidly, and the gap between Israel and many other Western nations in quality of life began to narrow.

 In the early 2000s, Israeli living standards were comparable with those of Western Europe.
 In 2006, Israel was rated as having the 23rd-highest quality of life in the world by the United Nations Human Development Index.
 In 2010, Israel was ranked 15th in quality of life.
 In 2011, Bank of Israel Governor Stanley Fischer said that Israel had a standard of living two-thirds as high as that of the United States.

 In 2011, social justice protests broke out across the country over the high cost of living.
 In 2012, a report issued by the Taub Center stated that while living standards in Israel were rising, they were rising more slowly than those of other Western countries.

 In late 2013, the Israeli government approved a series of measures to lower the country's high cost of living.
 A law was passed to break up large conglomerates and end economic concentration, so as to encourage economic competition.
 A new committee was also formed to remove import barriers and lower prices, making them more comparable to prices abroad.

 Demographics

 According to census, Israel's population is 75.4% Jewish, and 20.5% Arab.
 The Arab population comprise Arab Muslims (including Bedouins), Arab Christians, and Druze.
 About 4,000 Armenians and 4,000 Circassians live in Israel.
 There are smaller numbers of people of Jewish heritage or spouses of Jews, non-Arab Christians, and non-Arab Muslims.
 3.7% of people are not classified by religion.

 In numbers

-Israel was ranked 19th out of 189 nations in the Human Development Index (HDI) 2019 ranking.
+Israel was ranked 19th out of 189 nations in the 2019 Human Development Index ranking.

-The country ranked 4th out of 155 nations in the World Happiness Report.
+In the 2026 World Happiness Report, Israel ranked 8th globally, maintaining its position among the top ten even thought it's affected by continuous wars.

 Israel was ranked 4th best performing economy according to the Economist as of 2022 and 2023.